 Subsection 50(a)(6)(Q)(i) and Interpretation §153.18(1) provide that an equity loan cannot be conditioned upon the requirement that the homestead owner repay from the equity loan proceeds non-homestead debt owed to the equity lender.
 Instances have arisen, however, where the homestead owner has voluntarily requested that those debts be paid.
 Interpretation §153.18(2) states, "[a]n owner is not precluded from voluntarily using the proceeds of an equity loan to pay on a debt owed to the lender making the equity loan."
-In this instance, we recommend that: (1) the equity lender obtain a signed acknowledgment from the owner documenting this voluntary payment; (2) the non-homestead debt to the equity lender not be reflected on the HUD-1/1-A Settlement Statement; and (3) the equity loan proceeds for this voluntary payment be disbursed directly to the homestead owner and not be funded back to the equity lender by the title company closing the transaction.
+In this instance, we recommend that: (1) the equity lender obtain a signed acknowledgment from the owner documenting this voluntary payment; (2) the non-homestead debt to the equity lender not be reflected on the HUD-1/1-A Settlement Statement or the Closing Disclosure, as applicable, (see Our Comment to the first paragraph of §153.13 in Section III.D.1.); and (3) the equity loan proceeds for this voluntary payment be disbursed directly to the homestead owner and not be funded back to the equity lender by the title company closing the transaction.
 See also, Box v.
-First State Bank, Bremond S.S.B., supra in Section III.B.2.' and Our Comment to §153.18 in Section III.D.1.
+First State Bank, Bremond S.S.B., supra in Section III.B.2. and Our Comment to §153.18 in Section III.D.1.